Which UK cities are leading the way for EV drivers?

 We can already see that as more of us turn to EVs, private companies are starting to see the business potential of investing in electric charging infrastructure.
 Customers need reliable, affordable and convenient places to charge, and will pay for it.

 Developments are also being made to support the grid and we can take comfort from National Grid’s confidence that there’s more than enough capacity to meet increasing demand.
+Take a look at the Motorway EV readiness index for some more in depth analysis about the UK cities leading the way.

 So, as we make the shift to a greener, cleaner, electric future, it might be time to think about making the switch yourself and help make your city a more electric vehicle-friendly one.
 Take a look at our fantastic range of electric vehicles and give our frequently asked questions a read for more info.